serverlessinc/containers/example-deno/README.md

 serverless deploy
 ```

-This command builds the Deno container image using the provided Dockerfile and provisions AWS resources (ALB, VPC, Lambda function or ECS Fargate service).
+This command builds the Deno container image using the provided Dockerfile and provisions AWS resources (ALB, VPC, Lambda function, or ECS Fargate service).

-If you switch compute types, ensure that you set the `build` `--target` option to points to the same compute type, given there are multiple compute type build configurations declared in your Dockerfile.
+If you switch compute types, ensure that you set the build `--target` option to the corresponding compute type, since the Dockerfile declares multiple build configurations.

 Once deployed, SCF will output the URLs and endpoints (such as the ALB endpoint) for your application.